input-output-hk/catalyst-ci/docs/src/reference/udc.md

 If you're seeing the same logic being re-used across multiple Earthfiles in a
 repository, this is a good candidate for refactoring into a Function.
 Additionally, for SMEs who are aware of language best practices, encoding those
-into a Function will help increase the overall health ofthe CI process.
+into a Function will help increase the overall health of the CI process.